Muchael123/Auto-Nipange/README.md

 # Auto-Nipange
-An app that automates airtime purchases in Kenya using the Safaricom Daraja Api.
+An app that automates airtime purchases in Kenya using the Safaricom Daraja Api and Africa's talking.